How to Record Streaming Video On Any Device (Quick & Free)

 How to Download Streaming Video

 When you’re done recording your streaming video, you’ll see the video player.
 Click the Download button to save the video file as an mp4.
+It's very similar to how you download one of your videos using a YouTube to Mp4 converter, except that ScreenRec is for downloading streaming videos."

 Alternatively, you can go to Recording History, preview your video and select the Download button to save it as a local file.